kennethdait/tcbb/README.md

 # tcbb

-> an node.js app built with electron, for the Seton Transfer Center & Bed Board
+> a node.js app built with electron, for the Seton Transfer Center & Bed Board

 ## app flow